Laurcons/cs-lftc3-lab3/fa_parser/README.md

 Deterministic Finite Automaton implementation.

 Input files are written in JSON (which is directly transposable in JavaScript).
-Tests are made in `fa.test.ts` and all of them pass.
+Tests are made in `src/fa.test.ts` and all of them pass.
 ```
 bun test v1.0.11 (f7f6233e)